Workplace Flexibility: Promising Research Supports a 4-Day Work Week

 Shortened Workweek

-Like California’s proposed 32-hour workweek, this approach cuts back the work hours for the week while keeping pay the same (in most cases).
-This is referred to as the 100:80:100 model: employees receive 100 percent of their pay and work 80 percent of their time.
-The most important part of this exchange, however, is that employees need to give 100 percent productivity.
+Like California’s proposed 32-hour workweek, this approach cuts back work hours while keeping pay the same (in most cases).
+This is referred to as the 100:80:100 model, where employees receive 100% of their pay and work 80% of their time.
+The most important part of this exchange, however, is that employees need to give 100% productivity.

 In terms of what a shortened workweek looks like on the ground, there’s no real rule as to how much shorter the week has to be.
-As you’ll see from the examples below, there are about as many ways to shorten a workweek as there are companies.
+As you’ll see from the examples below, there are about as many ways to shorten a workweek into compressed work schedules as there are companies.

-- 73 percent of Buffer employees work four days a week
+- 73% of Buffer employees work four days a week.

-- 27 percent work more than four days, usually a half day on Friday
+- 27% work more than four days, usually a half day on Friday.

-Perpetual Guardian, a New Zealand-based estate planning company, reduced work hours in 2018 without reducing pay, giving all 240 employees a paid day off each week.
+Perpetual Guardian, a New Zealand-based estate planning company, reduced work hours to four days in 2018 without reducing pay.

 Note: Full-time pay prior to the switch was based on a 37.5-hour workweek.